How my startup went bankrupt overnight

 Surprisingly enough it was another project that triggered our demise.
-Our videophone project had been hugely successful, with us developing a fully functional prototype.
-Unfortunately demand for the prototype was much smaller than expected.
-The company CEO kept ordering more work from us, but with his finances quickly drying up it became clear he would never be able to pay us.
-Our financial backlog quickly doubled in size, then doubled again.
+The videophone project had been hugely successful, with us developing a fully functional prototype.
+Unfortunately, demand for the prototype was much smaller than expected.

-We needed this project to be able to pay our team, and we had no sales team to quickly find us some new projects.
-So instead of pulling the plug, we kept negotiating and drafting new payment plans.
+We needed the income from this project to pay our team, and we had no sales staff to quickly find new projects.
+Instead of pulling the plug, we dug our heels in and kept negotiating.

 The beginning of the end

 We refused to disrupt the team.
-Instead, we cut everyone’s salary a little, then hired an expensive sales manager to get us new projects.
+Instead, we cut everyone’s salary a little, then hired a sales manager to get us new projects.
 We figured we had a rock-solid team of veterans who could easily be placed in other projects.
-All we needed was a good salesman to sell our expertise to the world.
+All we needed was good sales staff to sell our expertise to the world.

-Our new salesman asked for a base salary, performance bonus, and slick company car.
+Our sales guy asked for a generous salary, a performance bonus, and a luxury car.
 We gave it to him, and he got to work.
-He made lots of encouraging noises over the next few months but did not deliver anything.
-Three months later we were still in the same situation, but now with an extra sales guy on the payroll.
+He made of encouraging noises, but three months later we were still in the same situation, but now with one extra person on the payroll.

 Then things quickly came to a head.
 The videophone revenue dried up completely.
-The airline guys announced they were going to do all development in-house from now on, and gave us a deadline to extract our team.
+The airline project switched to an in-house team and gave us a deadline to pull out our team.
 With only one project left, we had no way to make the next payroll.

-We told the pyramid marketing guys of our predicament, and shared our plan with them: we would let everyone go except a core team, and dedicate ourselves exclusively to the marketing pyramid project.
+We told the pyramid people of our predicament, and shared our plan with them: we would let everyone go except a core team, and dedicate ourselves exclusively to their project.

-Now we had zero projects, 1 week til payroll, and 13 employees.
+Now we had no projects, 1 week til payroll, and 13 employees.
 We were toast.

 With €3,000 in the bank and a €25,000 payroll only a few days away, we had run completely out of options.
 So we filed for bankruptcy.
-That caused quite a stir because at the time it was virtually unheard of for the company founders to file their own bankruptcy with a positive bank balance.
-I argued with the judge that pulling the plug before we were deep in the red was a sensible move.
+It caused quite a stir because at the time it was unheard of for a company to file for bankruptcy with money in the bank.